 Wheelbarrow Planter Ideas

-Perhaps you would rather fill her high with lettuce or some other quick cutting crop?
+Another option is to fill the planter with lettuce or some other quick cutting crop.
 Crisp, fresh greens…

 Purple Basil perhaps?
 Let it go to seed and you will get a second crop!